tomitan100/org.openhab.binding.bom/README.md

 For example: Perth's aac code in ftp://ftp.bom.gov.au/anon/gen/fwo/IDW12300.xml is "WA_PT053".

-For more information about data-feed, please go to http://reg.bom.gov.au/catalogue/data-feeds.shtml
+For more information about data-feeds, please go to http://reg.bom.gov.au/catalogue/data-feeds.shtml